Honolulu Truck Accident Attorneys

 At Leavitt Yamane & Soldner, we have experience handling even the most

-complex injuries, including those involving traumatic brain injury and
+complex injuries, including those involving traumatic

 spinal cord injury.
 We consult with highly qualified medical experts.
+By working closely

-of compensation you will need to provide for care and treatment in the future.
+you will need to provide for care and treatment in the future.

 We Are Committed to Helping Truck Accident Victims